 Relative Callable In Strings

-PHP has a syntax to designate a method, with its class and method name.
+PHP has a syntax to designate a method, with its class and method name as a string.
 That syntax used to support relative class names, such as self, parent and static.
 That allowed the definition of callable that would be relative to their point of execution, and not their point of definition.
 This is a gone feature in PHP 8.2.

 PHP code